 This video combines the choral speaking performances of two groups of students (Classes 1E and 2E) from SKH Lam Woo Memorial Secondary School.
 The poem, Eric Finney’s Seasonal Limericks, was performed at the school’s Christmas service on 21 December 2009.
 The classes had performed this poem when competing at the Hong Kong Schools Speech Festival, with 1E winning first prize in the junor section section.
-The students were coached by Ronnie Tam (1E), Champagne Hung and Stephen Richards (2E).
+The students were coached by Ronnie Tam (1E), Champagne Hung and STR (2E).

 Teresa Ng and Maggie Lai of class 3E did the video recording.
 I recorded the sound and edited the video.
 The following software programmes were used:

 - Premiere Pro CS4 (editing and video processing)